ofer987/aspnet-core-rc2-signalr/README.md

 # ASP.NET Core RC2 with SignalR

+Full template for ASP.NET Core app with SignalR.

 Based on template using Semantic UI generated with Yeoman (yo) using generator-aspnet.

-Looked at the sample found in the SignalR repository: https://github.com/aspnet/SignalR-Server/tree/master/samples/SignalRSample.Web
+Learned from sample found in the SignalR repository: https://github.com/aspnet/SignalR-Server/tree/master/samples/SignalRSample.Web

 **Warning**: SignalR has been officially released and is as of yet subject to change.